juristr/juristr.github.com/content/blog/2020-02-12-joining-nrwl.md

 We also heavily contribute to open source!
 Our two most known products are Nx Console and Nx (and more is coming :heart_eyes:).

 Wanna learn more?
-Go visit [our website at nrwl.io](https://nrwl.io)
+Go visit [our website at nrwl.io](https://nrwl.io).
+Let me quickly also outline our main products (OSS & not) which you might have heard or used already.

 ### Nx